nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:grey_exclamation:**
 Careful changing the number of commissions or payments.
-A policy should have more payments than the number of commissions.
+A policy should not have less payments than the number of commissions.
 </div>

 * Edits the policy at the specified `INDEX`.
 The index refers to the index number shown in the displayed policy list.
 The index **must be a positive integer** 1, 2, 3, …​